 Once your agent is live, you need to tell it what to do.
 Great first tasks include:

-Customer Support: Let it handle basic questions for your WordPress site.
+Customer Support: Handle basic questions for your WordPress sites securely.

 Why SelfHost in 2026?